wholder/LaserCut/README.md

   - Subtract/Remove one or more shapes from another shape to get a new shape
 - Zoom and Pan support
 - Generate Spur Gears of various sizes and parameters
-- All shapes can be set to be cut or engraved by the laser cutter (Zing only)
+- All shapes can be set to be cut or engraved by the laser cutter
 - Send jobs to an Eplilog™ Zing™ over an Ethernet connection (USB not supported)
 - Send jobs to a GRBL-based laser cutter with support for jogging position of laser head (experimental)
 - Path Optimzation laser cuts nested shapes, such as holes, before the shapes they are nested inside